Mte90/GlotDict/README.md

 * Highlight non-breaking-space
 * Character and Word Counts in Meta
 * Notices with counts for Approved, Rejected, Fuzzied, Submitted and Selected rows
+* Consistency suggestions loaded directly in the editor
+* QuickLinks in Meta menu: open or copy link
 * Many hotkeys and shortcut

 ## Hotkeys